iPhonz/iphonz/README.md

 - Follow/unfollow users from their profile pages
 - Edit your profile by tapping the "Edit Profile" button
 - Customize your profile information including bio, location, and interests
+- Browse groups by tapping the groups icon in the bottom navigation
+- Filter groups by category or search for specific groups
+- View joined groups in the "My Groups" tab
+- Create a new group by tapping the floating action button in the groups screen
+- View group details by tapping on a group
+- Post to a specific group by selecting it in the compose screen